mark-wiemer/mocha-wiki/HOW-TO:-Correctly-stub-stdout.md

 });
 ```

-This will result in a faulty output.
+This will result in a faulty reporter output.

 The correct way to handle this is to stub before and restore after the function call.